Using quantum theory to reduce the complexity of input-output processes

-This motivated systematic methods of constructing such models, first for autonomously evolving systems, and later for systems that can behave differently depending on input.
-The state of the art are $\varepsilon$-transducers, models of input-output processes that are provably optimal -- no other means of modeling a given input-output processes can use less past information~\cite{barnett2014computational}.
-The amount of memory such a transducer requires thus quantifies the minimal causes one needs to postulate to track the process's future behaviour, and presents a natural measure of the process's intrinsic complexity.
-This heralded new ways to understand diverse systems, ranging from generation of structure in evolutionary dynamics to action-perception cycles underlying artificial agents~\cite{meddis1988simulation,rieke1999spikes,tishby2011information,gordon2011toward}.
+This motivated systematic methods for constructing such models.
+The state of the art are $\varepsilon$-transducers, models of input-output processes that are provably optimal -- no other means of modeling a given input-output process can use less past information~\cite{barnett2015computational}.
+The amount of past information such a transducer requires thus presents a natural measure of the process's intrinsic complexity.
+This heralded new ways to understand structure in diverse systems, ranging from evolutionary dynamics to action-perception cycles \cite{meddis1988simulation,rieke1999spikes,tishby2011information,gordon2011toward}.
 Yet $\varepsilon$-transducers are classical, their optimality only proven among classical models.
-Recent research indicates that quantum models can more simply simulate stochastic processes that evolve independently of input~\cite{gu2012quantum,mahoney2015occam,tan2014towards}.
-Can quantum theory also surpass classical limits in modelling general input-output processes that transform information?
+Recent research indicates that quantum models can more simply simulate stochastic processes that evolve independently of input~\cite{gu2012quantum,mahoney2016occam,tan2014towards}.
+Can quantum theory also surpass classical limits in modelling general processes that behave differently on different input?

-Here, we present systematic methods to construct quantum transducers -- quantum models that can be simpler than their classically optimal counterparts.
-The resulting constructions exhibit significant generality; they can improve upon optimal classical transducers whenever it physically possible to do so.
+Here, we present systematic methods to construct quantum transducers -- quantum models that can be simpler than their optimal classical counterparts.
+The resulting constructions exhibit significant generality: they improve upon optimal classical models whenever it is physically possible to do so.
 Our work indicates that classical models waste information unavoidably and this waste can be mitigated via quantum processing.
-As a consequence, existing notions about which input-output processes are complex may fundamentally change in the quantum regime.

-{\bf Notation and Framework}.
-Our research adopts the tools of computational mechanics~\cite{shalizi2001computational,crutchfield1989inferring,barnett2014computational}.
-We seek to model general systems that at each discrete time-step $t$ can be `kicked' in a number of different ways denoted by some $x^{(t)}$ selected from a set of possible inputs $\mathbfcal{X}$.
-In response, the system emits some $y^{(t)}$ among a set a possible outputs $\mathbfcal{Y}$.